ketaro/ESP8266_DHT22_TempSensor/README.md

 # ESP8266 + DHT22 Temp Sensor

-Arduino code and assets for a basic wifi-enabled temperature sensors.
+Arduino code, assets, and 3d-printable case for a basic wifi-enabled temperature sensors.

 Some things to get you started: